Integralist/integralist.co.uk/content/page/resume.md

 A customer had reported an issue that we initially were not able to replicate.
 But after some thorough debugging (through _multiple_ internal systems) I was able to identify, explain, and document the source of the problem, then provide a resolution for the customer.

+> Man, it’s nice working with you
+>
+> -- Security Architect at Fastly

+This certainly came out of nowhere 🙂.
+He needed a bunch of information related to some security work I was doing (I was [implementing SSO Single Sign-On using an OAuth PKCE flow for Fastly's CLI tool](https://github.com/fastly/cli/pull/1010)) so I gave it to him whilst also pointing out some oddities about the platform that I felt should be addressed.

 ## Summary

 I ideally want to get across two fundamental aspects about me: